The translation of this document is outdated.

 2008]

 Section 96.
-A local government association, in which in
+A local government association in which, in

-local governments in their discussions with the Cabinet.
+governments in their discussions with the Cabinet.

 Section 97.
 Local governments and associations

-established by them may co-operate with the local governments of
+established by them may cooperate with the local governments of

 [17 July 2008 / Amendments in respect of the word